A link to a pdf copy of the policy is provided by clicking on the policy heading within the drop down box.

 These behaviours themselves do not indicate that a child’s parent is misusing substances, but should be considered as indicators that this may be the case.

 If staff believe that a child is living with parental substance misuse, this will be reported to the designated safeguarding lead for referral to be considered for children’s social care.

-Within Hampshire, the acronym MET is used to identify all children who are missing; believed to be at risk of or being sexually exploited; or who are at risk of or are being trafficked.
-Given the close links between all of these issues, there has been a considered response to join all three issues so that cross over of risk is not missed.
+Within Hampshire, the acronym MET is used to identify all children who are missing; believed to be at risk of or being exploited; or who are at risk of or are being trafficked.
+Given the close links between all of these issues, there has been a considered response to join all these issues, so that cross over of risk is not missed.

 Patterns of children missing education can be an indicator of either abuse or safeguarding risks.
 A relatively short length of time a child is missing does not reduce risk of harm to that child, and all absence or non-attendance should be considered with other known factors or concerns.

 Missing lessons: Are there patterns in the lessons that are being missed?
 Is this more than avoidance of a subject or a teacher?
 Does the child remain on the school site or are they absent from the site?